jordanbean-msft/apim-aoai-terraform-lz/README.md

 ## Test

-Use the included `sample-openai.http` file to test the endpoints after deployment.
-These assume you have the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) VS Code extension.
+- Use the included `sample-openai.http` file
+- Use the Python notebook `sample-openai.ipynb` file

 ## Links